EdenWoo/squirrel/README.md

 Run `npx jest` to execute the unit tests via Jest.

+## More commands:

+Run lint: ng lint

+Run prettier: npm run format:check

-# Answers to the qestions
+# Answers to the questions

 What parts of the project you made you consider finished --> All.